 Final Thoughts On Scents Cats Hate

 Cats are incredibly sensitive creatures.
 As a cat guardian, you must ensure your cat feels safe and secure, especially at home.
-That means strong smells and loud noises must be avoided.
-Use nontoxic substances if you need to use a cat deterrent to keep them out of specific spaces.
+That means avoiding strong smells and loud noises.
+Use nontoxic substances if you need to use a cat deterrent to keep cats out of specific spaces.

 You might find these other articles helpful: